-Get festive for the holidays with these healthy protein Glazed Peppermint Mocha Cookies!
+Get festive for the holidays with these healthy protein Glazed Peppermint Mocha Cookies made with my limited-time only Peppermint Mocha Paleo Protein!
 These cake-y Glazed Peppermint Mocha Cookies are the perfect low sugar alternative to any dessert for the holiday season.
 They’re Paleo and AIP, plus the cake-like texture and deliciously sweet glaze are reminiscent of your favorite, store-bought donut holes!
 You could even put these on the menu for a holiday family breakfast.

 Are these Glazed Peppermint Mocha Cookies Actually Healthy?

 They’re healthier than many of the cookies you find at holiday gatherings.
 While my Peppermint Mocha Cookies certainly shouldn’t replace your nutrient-dense meals or snacks, they are a deliciously healthy treat for the season.
 Here are some of the ingredients that make these treats a cleaner option for your next holiday cookie exchange.

 These flour alternatives take the place of heavy, grain-based flours that lead to inflammation in the body.
 Tigernut flour is an excellent source of Vitamin E and lends a natural sweetness to the cookie base, while coconut flour is high in fiber and healthy fats to help keep you full.
 Arrowroot starch may not be as nutritious as the other flour in this recipe, yet it gives these cookies an amazing texture reminiscent of a holiday donut hole.